ibm-cloud-docs/EventStreams/at-events.md

 <!-- Make sure you introduce the table with a detailed description that immediately precedes it.
 For example, see https://console.bluemix.net/docs/services/cloud-activity-tracker/services/at_events_cf.html#catalog. -->

-{{site.data.keyword.messagehub}} on the Standard+ and Enterprise plans automatically generate events so that you can track activity on your service.
+{{site.data.keyword.messagehub}} on the Standard and Enterprise plans automatically generate events so that you can track activity on your service.

 | Action | Description |
 |:-------|:------------|